 - Quick delivery to refineries and storage facilities.

-Disadvantages of Rail Transport:
+Disadvantages of Rail Transportation:

 - Higher risk of derailments leading to spills and explosions.